-The good news is, there are things that can be done to control the spread of shadow IT.
-No mask or sanitiser required.
+The good news is, there are things that can be done to control the spread of shadow IT. and cloud security.
+No mask or sanitiser is required.

 The first step is acceptance.
 Despite its risks, shadow IT can save employees time on gaining IT approval, enhance their productivity and empower them to configure powerful new tools in just minutes.
 The IT team shouldn’t be a dictatorship, either, and it would be wrong to stifle users’ efficiency or to let them struggle on with systems that simply don’t work for them.